A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 # Burnt Offerings lv1-4 - conversion guide for Pathfinder 2
   - This is a conversion guide and as such only covers the items that have changed in PF2.
 This includes NPCs and monsters, hazards, DCs, XP, treasure, and occassionally tactics where they don't convert well from PF1.
   - The plot, backstory, color text, floor plans, maps, images and most tactics requires the original scenario.
+  - Creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
+In some instances there are several variants available.
+  - The associated monster builder PDF and PNG files are also in this sub directory and referenced by this document (their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked)

 ## Party Level and Target Allocation of Treasure
 - Lvl 1: up to the Catacombs of Wrath